HSB

 students

-For 50 years, HSB, the second-largest academic institution in the state of Bremen, has been making a purposeful, demand-driven contribution to securing the availability of highly trained specialists and promoting innovation in Bremen's economy, administration and civil society.
-With its nationwide acclaimed profile (practical orientation + internationality + lifelong learning) that is unique in the state of Bremen and the Northwest of Germany, it thus makes a substantial contribution to the political goals of location development.
+For more than 50 years, HSB has been making a tailored and needs-based contribution to securing the availability of highly trained specialists and promoting innovation in Bremen's economy, administration, and civil society.
+With its nationwide acclaimed profile (practical orientation + internationality + lifelong learning) that is unique in the state of Bremen and the Northwest of Germany, it thus makes a substantial contribution to the political goals of regional development.

 cooperative degree programmes (or comparable)